hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 production environment, because you ran `mvn debbie:clean` by mistake.

-### Take a Database Structure Snapshot and Verify it Later
+### Verify the Database Structure with Sentinel

-This feature is disabled by default and can be removed altogether from the project.
+Sentinel can help validating a schema structure in command line or at runtime.
+This can be useful if you can't get access to the production environment but you still want to make sure all tables, views, column, their definitions, and indexes are created and up to date in it.

-This is an optional feature that can help validate a schema structure if you cannot access the environment.
-This can be useful if you can't get access to the production environment, but you still want to make sure all tables, views, column, their definitions, and indexes are created and up to date in it.
+To use Sentinel you need to take a database baseline snapshot first and then compare it with the target one (that typically is the live database).
+Sentinel can also compare two snapshots.

-If you want to enable the Sentinel database verifier (disabled by default) you must take a snapshot of the database structure when the database reaches a stable structure, by doing:
+Take a snapshot of the sandbox database structure:

 ```bash
 mvn -P sentinel sentinel:take-snapshot@take
 ```

-Then, enable the DatabaseVerifier in the App.java class to check it at runtime, and display differences in the log file.
+Then, to check the schema structure at runtime, uncomment the DatabaseVerifier call in the App.java class.
+This will display any found differences in the logs.

 Other Sentinel commands: